How to Complete the Canje Process in Mexico

 Q: What should I do if my FMM is lost or invalid?

-A: Contact an immigration attorney or facilitator immediately.
+A: Contact INM’s central help desk at [email protected] for further guidance.
 In some cases, INM can issue a replacement document, but this may delay your process.

 Q: How long does the canje process take?